d0n601/CSUS-CSC154/Extra-Credit-Lab/README.md

 Can we use the Shellshock vulnerability to gain the root privilege? ** Yes.**
 All we need to do to exploit this is add an environmental variable with the Shellshock payload inside of it.
-This can be achieved through via the command `export shock=(){ :; }; bash`, in which we create an environmental variable called *shock*, add our payload, and after it *bash* gets executed.
+This can be achieved through via the command `export shock='(){ :; }; bash'`, in which we create an environmental variable called *shock*, add our payload, and after it *bash* gets executed.

 ![2_root](./writeup/images/2_root.png)
 **Figure 7:** Root shell via Shellshock and Set-UID program.